9 Orchestrating multi-agent systems

 - Connecting agents across networks with the A2A protocol

-Throughout this book, we've explored how a single agent can perform diverse tasks.
-By assigning roles through system prompts and providing tools, we enabled capabilities like web search, calculation, and code execution.
-A single agent alone could solve many problems in the GAIA benchmark.
+Throughout this book, we’ve explored how a single agent can perform diverse tasks.
+By assigning roles through system prompts and providing tools, we enabled capabilities such as web search, calculation, and code execution.
+A single agent could solve many problems in the General AI Assistants (GAIA) benchmark.
 But real-world problems are more complex.
-As an agent's responsibilities grow, system prompts become longer, and the number of required tools increases.
-It's like expecting one person to be a developer, product manager, designer, and operations specialist all at once.
-No matter how capable someone is, performance suffers when roles multiply.
-We’ll address this challenge by implementing a multi-agent system where multiple agents collaborate.
-We'll assign each agent a specialized role and dedicated tools, then orchestrate them to work together.
+As an agent’s responsibilities grow, system prompts become longer, and the number of required tools increases.
+It’s like expecting one person to be a developer, product manager, designer, and operations specialist.
+No matter how capable that person is, performance suffers when roles multiply.
+We’ll address this challenge by implementing a multi-agent system in which multiple agents collaborate.
+We’ll assign each agent a specialized role and dedicated tools and then orchestrate the agents to work together.